Greenlight logo

 With a custodial account, the adult serves as the “custodian” and manages the account for the child.
 The child is added as the “beneficiary” and becomes the primary account owner once they become an adult.
 Some examples include:

 • UGMA/UTMA accounts: These similar account types enable adults to start investing for children.
 UTMA stands for Uniform Transfers to Minors Act, while UGMA stands for Uniform Gifts to Minors Act.
-Parents primarily use these for investing in stocks and other assets and do not have the same features of a checking or savings account.
+Parents often use these by contributing to stocks and other assets, but they do not have the same features as a checking or savings account.

 • 529 college savings plans: 529 savings plans are a specialized type of custodial account designed to help parents save for their children’s future education.
 The adult can open an account and name the child as a beneficiary.
 The plans offer generous tax perks, but only if funds go toward qualifying educational expenses.

-• Custodial retirement accounts: Custodial retirement accounts, like a custodial Roth IRA, let teens save money towards their eventual retirement.
-They offer generous tax perks too, but there are restrictions on both deposits and withdrawals.
+• Custodial retirement accounts: Custodial retirement accounts, like a custodial Roth IRA, let teens save money toward their eventual retirement.
+They offer generous tax perks, too, but there are restrictions on both deposits and withdrawals.

 How does a minor open a bank account?